The Stability of Online Algorithms in Performative Prediction: Introduction

-\paragraph{The Power of No-Regret.} Our reduction joins a long line of results that reveal deep and sometimes surprising connections between regret minimization and seemingly disparate areas of research.
-In game theory, regret-minimizing dynamics are known to be intimately tied to equilibrium.
-The web of connections in that space is far too pervasive to be exhaustive.
-It spans a multitude of solution concepts, including coarse correlated and correlated equilibria \citep{hart2000simple,dagan2023external,peng2024fast}, Nash equilibria in zero-sum games, and more (including $\Phi$-equilibria, see \citet{gordon2008no}), across a variety of models including normal-form games, extensive-form games (e.g., \cite{Farina22:Simple,farina2023polynomial}), harmonic games \citep{legacci2024no}, general concave games \citep{daskalakis2025efficient}, among others.
+\paragraph{No-regret learning.} Our reduction places performative stability within a broader literature connecting regret minimization to other areas.
+In game theory, regret-minimizing dynamics are closely related to equilibrium concepts such as coarse correlated and correlated equilibria \citep{hart2000simple,dagan2023external,peng2024fast}, Nash equilibria in zero-sum games, and more general $\Phi$-equilibria \citep{gordon2008no}.
+These connections have been studied in a range of settings, including normal-form games, extensive-form games \citep{Farina22:Simple,farina2023polynomial}, harmonic games \citep{legacci2024no}, and concave games \citep{daskalakis2025efficient}.
 In a similar vein, calibrated forecasting can also be famously reduced to no-regret learning~\citep{foster1997calibrated,foster1998asymptotic}.
 Blackwell’s approachability theorem has been shown to be algorithmically equivalent to online linear optimization, yielding a tight reduction between approachability and no-regret learning \citep{abernethy2011blackwell}.

 In nonlinear optimization, recent reductions from nonsmooth, nonconvex optimization (in the sense of Goldstein stationarity) to online learning have led to optimal stochastic algorithms \citep{cutkosky2023optimal}.
 In statistics and probability theory, sequential testing and anytime-valid inference can be reduced to no-regret algorithms, giving rise to e-processes and confidence sequences \citep{orabona2016coin,ramdas2023gametheoretic}.
 Deterministic regret inequalities have been shown to be equivalent to sharp martingale tail bounds and associated concentration inequalities \citep{rakhlin2017equivalence}.
 Finally, multiplicative-weights and related online learning algorithms yield conceptually simple proofs of von Neumann's minimax theorem \citep{papadimitriou2008computing,farina2024polynomial,sigecom}, spectral sparsification in graph theory \citep{allen2015spectral}, and certain results in derandomization \citep{trevisan19chernoff}.
+Our result contributes to this line of work by showing that performative stability can also be understood through the lens of no-regret learning.